 Don’t expect any major sightseeing, must-sees, or special activities in Elafonisos.
-This tiny island that seems like a little piece of paradise is the perfect place to spend endless hours on the beach, taste fresh Greek food, and genuinely relax.
+This tiny island that’s like a little piece of paradise is the destination to spend endless hours on the beach, taste fresh Greek food, and a place where you can truly relax.
 To sum it up, there is no room for stress on Elafonisos!

 What you need to know before you arrive